Welcome to our Website!

 Please see the Floral Art Group Page for further details!

-Price List is available to GHS members via our Members Only page - The new 2020 password is on the reverse of the new Membership Card.
+Price List is available to GHS members via our Members Only page - The access password is changed annually and on the reverse of the new Membership Card.

 If what you have read strikes a chord, come and join us.
 You will be assured of a warm welcome!